The appearance of the Internet has changed marketing and advertising forever; it is now easier, faster, and larger than ever.

 Sharing Content at the Wrong Time.

 Sharing your content once is not enough.
 You need to share the same post more often since you need to make sure that it reached as much audience as possible.
 Make sure that the time interval between sharing your posts is reasonable.
 Do not slam your viewers all at once, and then disappear for a few days.
 Moreover, choose when to share your content wisely; pick the time when most of your viewers are active.
+Consistency is key with content marketing to ensure the relationship you develop with your audience does not grow stale.

-Putting Quantity before Quality
+Putting Quantity Before Quality

 Although it is positive to always be in touch with your audience, be careful not to put quantity before quality.
 Again, content marketing is valuable marketing.
 Creating content with no additional information just for the sake of posting frequently looks like boring advertising.
 Content marketing is about having a story to tell, and a good storyteller knows that every word counts.
 A good content marketer should know so too.
+There is a wide range of content marketing tools available to support the creation of high-quality content.